jiaming-sec/isc2-cc-study-guide/practice-questions/access-control.md

 SIEM systems help organizations detect, analyze, and respond to security threats in real time by aggregating and analyzing log data from various sources.

 ---

+## Question 14
+**Which of the following is an example of a strong password policy?**

+### Options:
+- A) Using the same password across multiple accounts
+- B) Changing passwords every month without any complexity requirements
+- C) Using long, complex, and unique passwords for each account
+- D) Writing down passwords on a piece of paper

+### Answer:
+**C) Using long, complex, and unique passwords for each account**

+### Explanation:
+A strong password policy includes using long, complex, and unique passwords to reduce the risk of credential compromise.

+---